We are a network

 Multiple times per year, AER brings together regions, so that they may stand stronger together, and grow in a space of best practice exchange.

 Breakfast Seminar: Innovation in healthcare design – what have we learned?

-Co-organised between the region Värmland (SE), Scottish Government TEC and Digital Health Care Innovation Division, and AER, we invite you to a breakfast seminar on the topic of health innovation.
+Region Värmland (SE), the Scottish Government TEC and Digital Health Care Innovation Division, and AER, are organising a breakfast seminar on the topic of health innovation.

 Health Innovation requires the development of knowledge and sharing of methods and resources, as well as collaboration in: